someobserver/recurgence/mirror/backside/index.md

 **There's a distinct moment**

-it might be halfway down a paragraph
-maybe in the silence after a sentence you can't quite finish
+it might be halfway down a paragraph, maybe in the silence after a sentence you can't quite finish
 **when something *clicks.***

-it doesn't arrive in a gown of enlightenment. it just *…stirs.*
+it doesn't arrive in a gown of enlightenment. it just *…stirs*, quietly.
-quietly.
 from somewhere deeper than thought.

 maybe it's in the pattern?